Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - Is magic common or rare?
 - Is it feared, regulated, celebrated, inherited, bought, taught, or stolen?
-- Does it have physical cost?
+- Does it have a physical cost?
 - Does it alter social hierarchy?
 - Does it create class differences?
 - Does it affect law, religion, medicine, memory, travel, surveillance, reproduction, or intimacy?